 As the bride did not want to be disturbed, we were all meeting in the bride’s parents’ suite.
 As an hour or two passed, bridesmaids trickled in for community, conversation, for pictures, and to take turns steaming their dresses.
 Eventually, everyone realized the only person missing was the bride.
 Having been friends for about 20 years, the bride is the most chronically tardy person I know.
 While I expected some delay, after three and a half hours without an appearance, I was concerned.
 So concerned, in fact, that I felt it was necessary to run down the block for some sparkling wine and champagne.
+I found one of my favorite champagnes at a local wine shop.
 By the time I came back, the bride had made contact to say she was finishing up blow drying her hair and that she would be down soon.
 Finally, four and a half hours after “call time,” the bride arrived for hair and makeup.
 She looked great and we actually ended up getting to the venue early!

 Ending the night with a Second Line Band and Parade

 The wedding was beautiful and so much fun.
 We danced, we lingered on the second floor wraparound porch, and we danced some more.
 I had an early morning flight so while most people went out to Frenchmen Street for live music and more dancing, I headed back to my room at the Renaissance to pack and get some sleep before my 5:15AM wake up.
 Crawling into bed at 12:30AM, I expected a short but restorative night of sleep.